Table of contents

 - Auto mute (noise-canceling)

-- Prevent more than two people talking over
+- Prevent people from talking over each other

 - Simplify Zoom invite